UW-Madison Zoom - Frequently Asked Questions

 - Is there a waiting room feature?

 Yes.
 The Waiting Room feature allows the host to control when a participant joins the meeting.
 As the meeting host, you can admit attendees one by one, or hold all attendees in the Waiting Room and admit them all at once.
 You can send all participants to the Waiting Room when joining your meeting, or you can allow participants from your Zoom account and participants at specified domains to bypass the Waiting Room.
+Important: Waiting room feature is only available within Zoom Meetings - it is not available within Zoom Webinars.
 Learn more.

 - Can I live stream a meeting or webinar to a custom platform?